Neuromancer: Reception

 Released without any special attention as a mass-market paperback, Neuromancers release coincided with the boom in personal computing, and gained an audience primarily through word of mouth.
 The Observer noted that The New York Times did not mention the novel until 10 years after release, but contemporary reviews were largely positive.
 The Observer and The Evening Sun agreed that the novel presented a compelling image of a near-future.
 One critic compared Gibson's cyberspace to Disney's Tron (1982).
 It appealed to people who were fans of Gibson's short stories, and found success with readers who were not previously interested in computer fiction.
 Gibson recorded an abridged version of the novel as cassette-based audiobook in 1995, which a reviewer for Wired found somewhat disappointing but repeated praise for the novel itself.

 Neuromancer became the only novel ever to win the "triple crown"—Hugo Award for Best Novel, the Nebula Award for Best Novel and the Philip K. Dick Award for original paperback fiction.
 (Note: This achievement was described by the Mail & Guardian as "the sci-fi writer's version of winning the Goncourt, Booker and Pulitzer prizes in the same year".
 According to Philip K. Dick Award judge Robert J. Sawyer on his blog, this award is unfeasible as an achievement due to differences in eligibility criteria.)
 It was nominated or shortlisted for virtually every other science-fiction prize, including the 1984 BSFA Award for Best Novel.
+By 2004 over one million copies of Neuromancer in English had been sold, and the novel had been translated into many other languages.